gabriel-dahan/prompt-contextify/README.md

 A way to easily to share your project tree and content with LLMs !

 Contextify is a command-line utility designed to bridge the gap between complex local development environments and Large Language Models (LLMs).
-It flattens your entire directory structure and file contents into a single, well-organized text file, providing the AI with the full context it needs to understand, debug, or extend your project.
+It flattens your entire directory structure and file contents into a single, well-organized markdown file, providing the AI with the full context it needs to understand, debug, or extend your project.

 ---